yannik603/Smash-Ultimate-Bot/README.md

  ## To-do list

- - [ ] Better Reward function
+ - [ ] Better Reward function that rewards consecutive combos
- - [ ] A universal model to detect the characters
+ - [ ] A universal model to detect the characters on all stages
  - [ ] Use an API to get the frame data
  - [ ] Detect the exact percentage that was taken